Skip to main content

 Sample website with Copper widget

-First time user experience creating a form
+First time user experience

 Copper's contact form is pre-configured with the fields you need to start collecting information from website visitors.
 You can add your own fields, relabel fields, rearrange fields, and customize the text on other form elements.